DyutideeptaB/Cognition_Bytes_by_Dyutideepta/_posts/2025-09-15-quantum-leap.md

 permalink: /blog/quantum-leap/
 ---

-# Quantum Frontiers: Reflections from my visit to Quanfluence

 Quantum computing is no longer a distant theoretical promise.
 It is rapidly becoming a transformative technology with profound implications for science, industry, and society.
 Recently, I had the opportunity to visit a top innovation startup - [Quanfluence](https://quanfluence.com/), established in 2021, is a pioneering photonic quantum computing company in Bangalore, India, and to witness firsthand how abstract concepts of quantum physics are being translated into tangible hardware.